jben0285/ultimate-GAME/README.md

-# Ultimate-GAME
- the DESTROYERS

-#Game Name: Super Battlegrounds
+# Super Battlegrounds

-#Game Description:
+## Game Description
 This is a superhero fighting game with physics.
 There is a destructible environment and civilians that can be destroyed for points.
-Players can punch, kick, and fly and battle each other in the city environment using their unique abilities.
+Players can punch, kick, and fly, battling each other in a dynamic city environment using unique abilities.
-Potentially we add VR support
+*Potentially, we may add VR support in the future.*

-#Group Organization:
+## Group Organization

-#Josh: Team Leader / Game Designer
+### Josh - Team Leader / Game Designer

-Helped guide the overall direction of the project Organized team meetings and made sure everyone knew their tasks Kept track of deadlines and made sure we hit our milestones Took the lead on game design choices like core mechanics, level flow, enemy behavior, and difficulty Made sure the team stayed connected and worked through any problems together
+- Helped guide the overall direction of the project.
+- Organized team meetings and ensured all team members knew their tasks.
+- Kept track of deadlines and made sure milestones were met.
+- Led game design choices including core mechanics, level flow, enemy behavior, and difficulty.
+- Ensured the team stayed connected and worked through challenges together.

-Cristian: QA Lead / Level & Boss Designer
+### Cristian - QA Lead / Level & Boss Designer
-Designs the wave structure and pacing of enemy spawns Creates the boss encounter, including its superpower mechanics (e.g., knockback, HP scaling) Focuses on game balancing and enemy difficulty progression Leads testing efforts, identifying bugs, exploits, and areas needing polish
+- Designed the wave structure and pacing of enemy spawns.
+- Created the boss encounter with superpower mechanics (e.g., knockback, HP scaling).
+- Focused on game balancing and progression of enemy difficulty.
+- Led testing efforts by identifying bugs, exploits, and areas needing polish.

-Reinier: Art & Visual Design
+### Reinier - Art & Visual Design
-Designs and creates character sprites, environments, UI elements, and animations Ensures a consistent visual style across the game Implements particle effects (e.g., for superpowers, knockback, hits) Making sure animations and visuals integrate well with gameplay
+- Designed and created character sprites, environments, UI elements, and animations.
+- Ensured a consistent visual style across the game.
+- Implemented particle effects (e.g., for superpowers, knockback, and hits).
+- Made sure animations and visuals integrate well with gameplay.

-Emilio: Lead Programmer
+### Emilio - Lead Programmer
-Implements player controls, combat systems, enemy AI, and wave mechanics Manages core gameplay logic, including attack timing, health systems, and hitboxes Works closely with Josh to bring game design ideas to life through code Helps with debugging, performance optimization, and version control (e.g., GitHub)
+- Implemented player controls, combat systems, enemy AI, and wave mechanics.
+- Managed core gameplay logic, including attack timing, health systems, and hitboxes.
+- Collaborated with Josh to translate game design ideas into code.
+- Assisted with debugging, performance optimization, and version control (e.g., using GitHub).

-Ryan: Sound & Visual Feedback
+### Ryan - Sound & Visual Feedback
-Designs and sources sound effects for attacks, waves, damage, and the boss battle Adds music that fits different game phases (intro, wave progression, boss fight) Assists in visual/audio cues (e.g., screen shakes, knockback effects) for player feedback Helps test gameplay feel, making sure every action has impactful feedback
+- Designed and sourced sound effects for attacks, waves, damage, and the boss battle.
+- Added music suited for different game phases (intro, wave progression, boss fight).
+- Assisted in creating visual and audio cues (e.g., screen shakes, knockback effects) for better feedback.
+- Tested gameplay to ensure every action had a satisfying impact.